MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 }
 ```

-Let's get back to our non-macro example, but we'll make it complete by adding `STATES` and the _hook_ `use_age`. ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=3bbcdab68607c80fcd340f3ad3e39744))
+But let's get back to our non-macro example and improve it by adding `STATES` and the _hook_ `use_age`. ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=3bbcdab68607c80fcd340f3ad3e39744))
-   - _Note:_ The code below looks a bit scary but you don't have to understand all implementation details.
+   - _Note:_ The code below may look a bit scary but you don't have to understand all implementation details.

 ```rust
 use std::sync::atomic::{AtomicUsize, Ordering};